Expert Cooling Repair & New Refrigerant Guidance

 We understand that industry changes can be confusing, so we’ve complied a list of the top questions about the new refrigerant changes.

 Look for the data sticker on the outdoor condenser.
-If it lists R‑22, HCFC‑22, or R‑410A, the refrigerant is banned and subject to phase‑out rules.
+If it lists R‑22, HCFC‑22, or new refrigerant guidance, the refrigerant is banned and subject to phase‑out rules.
 New labels will show R‑454B or R‑32, which are acceptable under the EPA.

 No. Federal law regulations allow only certified technicians to handle refrigerants, and it is illegal to retrofit a system designed for one refrigerant to another.
 R‑454B and R‑32 operate at different pressures and have different chemical properties.